LLNL/units/README.md

 - `precise_unit default_unit( string)`: get a unit associated with a particular kind of measurement. for example `default_unit("length")` would return `precise::m`
 - `precise_measurement measurement_from_string(string,flags)`: convert a string to a precise_measurement.
 - `measurement measurement_cast_from_string(string,flags)`: convert a string to a measurement calls measurement_from_string and does a measurement_cast.
 - `uncertain_measurement uncertain_measurement_from_string(string,flags)`: convert a string to an uncertain measurement.
-Typically the string will have some segment with a ±, `+/-` or the html equivalent in it to signify the uncertainty.
+Typically the string will have some segment with a `±`, `+/-` or the html equivalent in it to signify the uncertainty.
+The compact notation for uncertainties is also supported for example `3.5235(19)`.
 - `std::string to_string([unit|measurement],flags=0)` : convert a unit or measurement to a string, all defined units or measurements listed above are supported.
 The eventual plan is to support a couple different standards for the strings through the flags, But for now they don't do much.

 For more description of the possible flags see [flags](https://units.readthedocs.io/en/latest/user-guide/conversion_flags.html).